 Transfer the shortbread dough onto a clean surface lightly dusted with gluten free flour.
 It’s best not to over dust with flour, as you don’t want to alter the consistency of the biscuit.

-Sprinkle the biscuits with caster sugar and pop them into the oven.
+Remove the biscuits from the fridge and sprinkle with caster sugar and pop them into the oven.

-Bake for around 20 minutes, until pale golden-brown.
+Bake until pale golden-brown.
+It will take about 20 minutes for the 3 inch size and 16-17 minutes for the 2.5 inch ones.
 Of course, if you do smaller or larger biscuits you will need to adjust the cooking time.
-Tiny biscuits, the sort that are nice to slip on a saucer to go with a coffee, would only take something like 8-10 minutes.
+Tiny biscuits, the sort that are nice to slip on a saucer to go with a coffee, would only take about 8-10 minutes to bake.

-Allow the biscuits to cool completely before removing them from the tray.
+Allow the biscuits to cool completely before removing them from the baking tray.

-Add grated orange zest into the mixture.
-This would give the biscuits a lovely zing.
-Shortbread flavoured with orange would work really well served on the side with a rich chocolate mousse!
+Grated orange zest added to the basic shortbread mixture would give these biscuits a lovely zing.
+Orange flavoured shortbread would also work really well when served with a delicious rich chocolate mousse.

-Grated lemon zest would also be a winner – the lemon infused shortbread could then be transformed into a rather posh pud with, a spoonful of lemon curd, a little crème fresh and some fresh raspberries.
+Finely grated lemon zest would be another winning ingredient to add to this simple shortbread recipe.
+You could then, if you like, transform the fragrant biscuits into a rather posh pud, by adding a spoonful of lemon curd, a little crème fresh and some fresh raspberries.

-Culinary lavender in shortbread (not something I’ve ever tried) is a big hit with many people.
+Culinary lavender in shortbread (not something I’ve ever tried) is apparently a big hit with many people too.

-And for my final suggestion – and one loved by many – would be to dunk the biscuit into melted *chocolate or decorate them with melted chocolate squiggles!!!
+And for my final suggestion for the shortbread biscuit recipe; would be to dunk the biscuits into melted *chocolate or decorate them with melted chocolate squiggles.
+Yum!

-This shortbread recipe was taken from BBC food website and adapted to make it gluten free.
+This shortbread recipe was taken from the BBC food website and adapted to make it gluten free.